Blog

 Thick, brown, stable foam enriched in filaments Filament-induced foaming, caused by Nocardia, Microthrix, or type 1863

 The best way to identify filaments and foaming is through microscopic observation and, in some cases, molecular analysis.
 EnviroZyme offers a Microscopic Analysis service that provides an in-depth look into the health and efficiency and of water resource recovery facilities.
 Additionally, it examines the biomass processes that aid in the creation of clean effluent.
 The team analyzes floc, filaments, the presence of high life forms, and bulk water.
 As a result, customers receive a full system analysis, diagnostic, and recommendation, plus product recommendations.
-Click here to learn more about Microscopic Analysis.

 "Using Microscopic Analysis will help prevent current and future problems with too many filaments in a wastewater treatment plant."